10.5.2. Destructors

 }

 Preventing memory leaks with destructors.
 Carefully compare Figures 2 and 4.
 We must look closely to see the significant differences.
 Understanding the differences is more difficult.
 Local or stack variables are always deallocated when they go out of scope, but not dynamic memory allocated on the heap with the new operator.
 Programmers may use dynamic memory outside the function where it is allocated (for example, the function might return it).
-The compiler cannot "understand" when the programmer wants to discard or retain dynamic memory when a function ends.
-So, the compiler leaves managing all heap memory to the programmer.
+The compiler cannot "understand" when the programmer wants to discard or retain dynamic memory when a function ends, leaving the programmer to manage all heap memory.

 1. p1 is a local (stack) variable that the program deallocates when the function (or block) ends.
 If the variable is an object instantiated from a class with a destructor, the program calls the destructor automatically.

-1 Java's garbage collector is implemented as a low-priority thread running a mark and sweep algorithm.
-The collector is a part of every program, but it only runs when needed or when the program is otherwise idle.
-Nevertheless, a mark and sweep process takes a (relatively) long time to run: First, it marks all allocated objects as garbage.
+1. Java's garbage collector is implemented as a low-priority thread running a mark-and-sweep algorithm.
+The collector is a part of every program, but it only runs when needed or when the program is idle.
+Nevertheless, a mark-and-sweep process takes a (relatively) long time to run: First, it marks all allocated objects as garbage.
 Next, it follows the references (i.e., the pointers) stored in the program's reference variables and erases the "garbage mark" from the reachable objects.
 Finally, the unreachable objects retain the mark, and the collector returns them to the heap.
 It's a simple and effective algorithm, but the program must suspend all other activity while the garbage collector runs.